AJK President Calls For Declaring RSS As A Terrorist Group - UrduPoint

 AJK President Calls For Declaring RSS As A Terrorist Group

-The Azad Jammu and Kashmir (AJK) President Sardar Masood Khan has called upon the global community to initiate "boycott, divestment and sanctions" campaign against India to prevent it from carrying out genocide in Kashmir and persecution of minorities in India
+President Azad Jammu and Kashmir, (AJK) Sardar Masood Khan, has called upon the global community to initiate "boycott, divestment and sanctions" campaign against India to prevent it from carrying out genocide in Kashmir and persecution of minorities in India

-ISLAMABAD (UrduPoint / Pakistan Point News - 8th Jun, 2020) The Azad Jammu and Kashmir (AJK) President Sardar Masood Khan has called upon the global community to initiate "boycott, divestment and sanctions" campaign against India to prevent it from carrying out genocide in Kashmir and persecution of minorities in India.
+MIRPUR (UrduPoint / Pakistan Point News - 8th Jun, 2020 ) : President Azad Jammu and Kashmir, (AJK) Sardar Masood Khan, has called upon the global community to initiate "boycott, divestment and sanctions" campaign against India to prevent it from carrying out genocide in Kashmir and persecution of minorities in India.

 "The Hitler of 20th century, Narendra Modi has imposed the latest model of Nuremberg Laws under the label of domicile law, and it is high time that the international community take its notice and stop India from playing this heinous game," he asserted.

-The conference also addressed by Governor Punjab Chaudhry Mohammad Sarwar, leader of opposition in the Senate Raja Zafaul Haq, Senator Lt.
-Gen. (ret) Abdul Qayyum, Pakistan Deputy High Commissioner in UK Mohammad Ayub, UK MPs and Shadow Ministers including Afzal Khan, Khalid Mehmood, Yasmin Qureshi, Mohammad Yasin, Tahir Ali, Lord Nazir Ahmad, Member of Kashmir Committee NaureenFarooq Ibrahim, senior AJK Minister Chaudhry Tariq Farooq, Chairman Public Accounts Committee Abdur Rashid Turabi, All Parties Hurriyat Conference leaders Ghulam Mohammad Safi, Faiz Ahmed Naqashbandi and others, and Amir Jamaate Islami Azad Kashmir Dr. Khalid Mehmood.
+The conference was also addressed by Governor Punjab Chaudhry Mohammad Sarwar, leader of opposition in the Senate Raja Zafar ul Haq, Senator Lt.
+Gen. (retd) Abdul Qayyum, Pakistan Deputy High Commissioner in UK Mohammad Ayub, UK MPs and Shadow Ministers including Afzal Khan, Khalid Mehmood, Yasmin Qureshi, Mohammad Yasin, Tahir Ali, Lord Nazir Ahmad, Member of Kashmir Committee NaureenFarooq Ibrahim, senior AJK Minister Chaudhry Tariq Farooq, Chairman Public Accounts Committee Abdur Rashid Turabi, All Parties Hurriyat Conference leaders Ghulam Mohammad Safi, Faiz Ahmed Naqshbandi and others, and Amir Jamaat Islami Azad Kashmir Dr Khalid Mehmood.

-Masood Khan said that UK and the EU MPs are playing an excellent role to project the Kashmir issue in its true perspective.
+Masood Khan said member of parliaments from United Kingdom and the European Union are playing an excellent role to project the Kashmir issue in its true perspective.

-Explaining the situation in Indian occupied Kashmir, he said that people of the territory have been living under double lockdown.
-The first lockdown was imposed by India on August 5 last year and now the Corona lockdown since March this year.
+Explaining the situation in Indian occupied Kashmir, he said people of the territory have been living under double lockdown.
+The first lockdown was imposed by India on August 5, last year and now the corona lockdown since March this year.

-Unfortunately, the Indian government did not take any steps to protect the Kashmiri people from the coronavirus because it considers the Kashmiri people as its enemy, he regretted and added that PPEs, face masks and sanitizers are not being provided to common people and doctors in the occupied state.
+Unfortunately, the Indian government did not take any steps to protect the Kashmiri people from the coronavirus because it considers the Kashmiri people as its enemy, he regretted and added that Personal Protective Equipments, face masks and sanitizers are not being provided to common people and doctors in the occupied state.

-Commenting on actions taken by India on August 5 last year and introduction of new domicile laws this year clear violation UN resolutions, ICC laws and the fourth Geneva convention, AJK President urged the United Kingdom to help facilitate urgent UN Security Council meeting to discuss Kashmir situation.
+Commenting on actions taken by India on August 5 last year and introduction of new domicile laws this year clear violation of United Nations resolutions, ICC laws and the fourth Geneva convention, AJK President urged the United Kingdom to help facilitate urgent UN Security Council meeting to discuss Kashmir situation.

 The state president also urged the UN Human Rights Council to immediately set up an independent investigation commission to probe human rights violations as recommended by the UNHCHR's two reports on Kashmir.